 DSR assists people conceived as a result of sperm, egg, or embryo donation who seek mutually desired contact with others with whom they share genetic ties.
 The Website provides links to clinics in the United States and several other countries and other tools to help users locate relatives.
 News, articles, and information on research studies are also posted on this site as well as personal stories.

 This 2010 Public Broadcasting Service documentary describes the efforts of adult children of a common sperm donor to find each other and the anonymous donor who was their father.
 The website describes the film and provides online access to it, lists resources for donor-conceived people and their families, and provides a talkback feature for viewer comments.

 Family Equality Council (U.S.)

 Formerly known as Family Pride, this national organization advocates for family equality for lesbian, gay, bisexual, transgender and queer parents, guardians, and allies.
-Resources include publications, a directory of parent groups, a Family Equality wiki, federal legislation, and a blog.
+Resources include publications, a directory of parent groups, and a blog.

 Human Fertilisation and Embryology Authority (U.K.)

 This organization is the United Kingdom’s independent regulator overseeing safe and appropriate practice in fertility treatment and embryo research.
 The Website provides online information (including fact sheets and leaflets) for consumers, donors and donor-conceived people and their families, clinic staff, and the media.

 This site provides links to documentaries, books for parents and children, and related information on donor conception and donor-conceived people in the United Kingdom and elsewhere, including the United States.

 A rapidly expanding body of journal literature has focused on the mental- and emotional-health aspects of ART.
 This information can be researched in PubMed, the online database of the National Library of Medicine.

 For a selection of articles, see this automated search on Assisted Reproductive Technologies (ART).